Università di Pisa

 PhD project: IT-Em: the eco-epidemiology of hidden food-borne parasites at the edge of their distributions.
 The case of Echinococcus multilocularis in north-eastern Italy.

-FEM Department and supervisor: Department of Biodiversity and molecular ecology, Dr Heidi C. Hauffe, Dr. Annapaola Rizzoli.
+FEM supervisor: Dr Heidi C. Hauffe, Dr. Annapaola Rizzoli.